-shows an example CCGT demand profile for a given supply and demand scenario.
+Figure 16 shows an example CCGT demand profile for a given supply and demand scenario.
 The calculated rate of increase has been applied to the flow profile from 14:00.
-By doing this, additional linepack depletion is experienced due to additional demand increases without an immediate supply response (as experienced by the GNCC in real time operations).
+By doing this, additional linepack depletion is experienced due to additional demand increases without an immediate supply response (as experienced by our Control Room in real-time operations).

 The flow profile is then continued until 22:00 (approximate point of minimum linepack), at which point flow begins to decrease as demand normally turns down or until the end of the gas day to assess the potential impact of flows remaining at their historic maximum.